-Parameter Description ignore warnings If during an upgrade procedure, the Pre-Upgrade Verifier shows warnings, you can use this parameter to ignore warnings and continue the upgrade.
-Important - To prevent issues during and after upgrade, we strongly recommend to resolve all issues and not use this parameter. -n Disables the interactive mode. / <full Path>/<name of Exported File></name </full Specifies the absolute path to the exported database file.
+Parameter Description no progress bar or -npb Disables the progress bar in the command line. -n Disables the interactive mode. / <full Path>/<name of Exported File></name </full Specifies the absolute path to the exported database file.
 This path must exist.
 During the export operation, specifies the name of the output file.
 The command automatically adds the .tgz extension.
 During the import operation, specifies the name of the exported file.
 You must manually enter the .tgz extension in the end.